Fridge magnate: Zhang shifts Haier focus for wireless age

 A ferocious appetite for change has made Zhang a guru at management schools from Harvard University and MIT to IMD in Lausanne, Switzerland and Japan's Kobe University.

-He has also attracted investment from Alibaba (BABA.N), KKR & Co (KKR.N) and The Carlyle Group (CG.O), which sold its Haier Electronics stake in April, after the shares gained more than 160 percent since they were bought in 2011.
+He has also attracted investment from Alibaba, KKR & Co and The Carlyle Group, which sold its Haier Electronics stake in April, after the shares gained more than 160 percent since they were bought in 2011.
 The stock has since shed about 12 percent of its value.
-[ID:nL4N0XC3ZH]

 'SMART' FACTORIES